Pleural Diseases

 Treatment for asbestos-related pleural diseases can be expensive, especially if you have recurrent disease.

-Fortunately, you can get financial compensation for asbestos-related pleural diseases through asbestos trust fund claims, private claims, and U.S. Department of Veterans Affairs (VA) benefits.
+Fortunately, you may be able to seek financial compensation for asbestos-related pleural diseases through asbestos trust fund claims, lawsuits, and U.S. Department of Veterans Affairs (VA) benefits.

-If you were exposed to asbestos during military service and developed asbestos-related pleural diseases, you may be eligible for VA benefits such as monthly disability payouts, health care services, and much more.
+• VA benefits: If you were exposed to asbestos during military service and developed a pleural disease, you may be eligible for VA benefits such as monthly disability payouts, health care services, and much more.

 Get Help With Asbestos-Related Pleural Diseases